Cilgerran Wildlife Park Circular Walk

 - This walk begins alongside the Teifi at Dolbadau car park, Cilgerran from where there are splendid views up and down Cilgerran Gorge (1).
 The building in the car park has a series of fascinating plaques displaying the natural and social history of the area.

 - Bear right at the church gates and almost immediately afterwards take a waymarked footpath that takes you to a bridge across a stream.
 Follow the path between houses up onto a further lane.
-Almost directly ahead of you is another waymarked path that leads onto a lane through meadows with stunning rolling landscape views on your left.
+Almost directly ahead of you is another waymarked path that leads onto a lane through pleasant meadows.

-- Where the lane divides, go through a gate into lovely old deciduous woodland and continue on the path as it winds through the trees, past rock outcrops on your right and meadowland on your left.
-Keep on this path, bearing right at a fork onto the signposted permissive path, bearing left at the next fork (the right fork is signposted ‘tree hide'), until you see the modern ‘glasshouse' that is the Wildlife Centre on your left.
+- Where the lane divides, Follow the public footpath to the left and then bear right at the bottom of the hill into lovely old deciduous woodland and continue on the path as it winds through the trees, past rock outcrops on your right and meadowland across the valley on your left.
+This section can become quite muddy after periods of rain.
+Keep on this path, bearing right at a fork onto the signposted permissive path, and follow this path (ignore any steeper path links to the left and right) until you see the modern ‘glasshouse' that is the Wildlife Centre on your left.

 - Don't go to the centre just yet but continue on the path a short distance until you reach a T-junction.